preginald/yourpcmatters-com-crm/readme.md

 ## Why create this app when others exist?

-* designed specifically for the sole trader or small consulting business with fewer than 10 team members.
+### Designed specifically for sole trader or small consulting business with fewer than 10 team members.

-* solves common problems clients experience during IT support life cycle
+### Solves common problems clients experience during IT support life cycle

-* solves common problems we experience running an IT consulting business
+### Solves common problems we experience running an IT consulting business

-* solves common problems IT team members exprience during IT support life cycle
+### Solves common problems IT team members exprience during IT support life cycle

-* aims to improve client appreciation levels
+### Aims to improve client appreciation levels

 ## Contributing